 We finally realized that we can only be the very best in the world at one thing.
 While other aspects are very important and we do them very well, we realized we had to identify what we are best at, and emphasize that throughout our programs – and realize that everything else we do needs to be in service to that one thing.

-Again, extracurriculars, school, work, and other aspects of a transitional program (which all transitional programs employ to some extent) are important, and we do them all well.
+Again, extracurriculars, school, and other aspects of a residential treatment center are important, and we do them all well.
 However, to change for good, in every sense of the phrase, we realized the mindful approach is critical – and it’s the backbone of our program.
 When, through this approach, lasting change happens from the inside out, all of the particulars of one’s life naturally fall in line.

 We realized we are the very best at helping anxious people with a history of poor choices to understand themselves, change how they relate to themselves and others, and make lasting changes that will stay with them for a lifetime.

 The mindfulness component is a game changer in that it allows our students to learn how to work with their minds effectively and become their own best friend.
-No other transitional programs do it quite the way we do, because we are founded on mindfulness principles gleaned over decades of study and teaching our founders engaged in during their own healing journeys.
+No other residential treatment centers do it quite the way we do, because we are founded on mindfulness principles gleaned over decades of study and teaching our founders engaged in during their own healing journeys.

 The most significant by-product of our mindfulness-based approach is the way our students change from the inside out.
 As one’s relationship with oneself changes through practicing mindfulness and engaging in mindfulness-informed therapy, one’s relationships with others changes as well, because one is more intentional and creative in relating, rather than being reactive.